Deploy Preview URLs

 1234abcd12acde000111cdef--yoursitename.netlify.app.
 The contents of this URL never change, even after you redeploy your site.

 With collaborative Deploy Previews, you and your team can add, review, and manage feedback about site changes right from your site.
 You can leave comments, take screenshots and video, and test responsiveness on a mobile device.

-You can access collaboration tools in the Netlify Drawer using the Netlify icon in your Deploy Preview.
+You can access collaboration tools from the Netlify Drawer.

 # Requirements and limitations